-However, if these shrimp ceviche bites are at the buffet table, well eat until your heart is content (or until there are only two left, then you better walk away).
-These little shrimp ceviche bites are everything you could want in a summer appetizer.
+If you’re looking for a fun appetizer recipe, look no further.
+These Shrimp Bites are perfect for any occasion and so simple and easy to make too!
+These shrimp ceviche bites are everything you could want in a summer appetizer.
 They are simple to prepare for starters, plus they are light and taste so fresh!
-The fillo shells are buttery and flakey and melt in your mouth with each bite!
-These bites add an elegant Latin flair that will please any palate!
+The phyllo shells are buttery and flakey and melt in your mouth with each bite!
+These ceviche cups add an elegant Latin flair that will please any palate!

 Shrimp ceviche can have varying elements.
 One thing is always the same; it is flavored with citrus and the dish is always served chilled (sorry that was two things).
 I added orange juice along with the lemon and the lime, I think the sweetness works well with the bite from the red onion.
 Cucumbers and jalapenos can be added; I chose to keep my ceviche simple by tossing my shrimp with fresh tomatoes and creamy avocadoes.